ray-project/ray/doc/source/train/huggingface-accelerate.rst

 Configuring Accelerate
 -----------------------

-Hugging Face Accelerate provides two approaches to configure your run:
+In Ray Train, you can set configurations through the `accelerate.Accelerator <https://huggingface.co/docs/accelerate/main/en/package_reference/accelerator#accelerate.Accelerator>`_ object in your training function, and ``TorchTrainer`` will automatically sets up the Torch distributed environment and launcher the training function on all workers.

 1. Use `accelerate config` to generate a configuration YAML file, and use `accelerate launch $YOUR_PY_SCRIPT --config_file=$YOUR_CONFIG_YAML` to launch via CLI.
-2. Set configurations through the `accelerate.Accelerator <https://huggingface.co/docs/accelerate/main/en/package_reference/accelerator#accelerate.Accelerator>`_ object in your Python script, then run your script with a custom launcher.
+2.

-In Ray Train, you should always use the second approach, where Ray TorchTrainer acts as a distributed launcher and automatically sets up the Torch distributed environment and run thr training function on all workers.
+you should always use the second approach, where Ray TorchTrainer

 Below are starter examples for configuring Accelerate.